UniversalDependencies/docs/treebanks/es-comparison.md

   <ul>
     <li>Cnd
       <ul>
-        <li>AUX-Fin: sería, podría, habría, debería, podrían, deberían, estaría, habrían, serían, podríamos</li>
+        <li>AUX-Fin: podría, habría, podrían, sería, debería, deberían, habrían, serían, tendría, estaría</li>
-        <li>VERB-Fin: tendría, gustaría, haría, supondría, diría, permitiría, tendrían, trataría, daría, iría</li>
+        <li>VERB-Fin: sería, tendría, gustaría, serían, haría, varían, varía, conseguiría, estaría, volvería</li>
       </ul>
     </li>
   </ul>